eubentof/100boxes/README.md

 - [x] Implement the function to display the valid moves
 - [x] Implement the function to check if is a win
 - [x] Implement the function to check if it's game over
+- [x] Implement the function to replay a winner game
 - [ ] Revert the move by right click in the selected box
 - [ ] List the scores made user by datetime
 - [ ] Save the scores in a external source